SAMURAI CULTURAL CENTRE

 Our Australian Branch Honbu Dojo is named Fukurou

-the word fuku 福 meaning "luck" it was linked
+fuku 福 meaning "luck" it was linked with good-fortune.

 Apart from a symbol of luck, the owl protects against suffering and hardship, because fukurou can be written as the following translation.

 不苦労 as well - fu means "no" and kurou means "hardship, suffering". like most Japanese words there are of-course other translations, with alternate meanings.

 Well, Owls aren't just for luck in Japan.
 In different parts of the World, a variety of attributions have been given to owls, mainly as a guiding bird, a bird which could predict the weather, magic and wizardry.

 However, sadly many of those original folktales seems to have gradually vanished.

 Since the Meiji Restoration in 1868 when Japan opened its doors to the West, the image of the owl has also changed, and the view on owls as a symbol of wisdom & education has also become prominent.